vk-cs/docs-public/docs/en/storage/s3/quick-start/quick-start.md

 ## Before you start

 1. Make sure the [AWS CLI](/ru/tools-for-using-services/cli/aws-cli "change-lang") is installed.
-1. Create an account for the Object Storage service:
+1. Create an account for the VK Object Storage service:

    1. Go to your VK Cloud [management console](https://msk.cloud.vk.com/app).
    1. Select a project.
-   1. Go to the **Object Storage → Accounts** section.
+   1. Go to the **Cloud storage → Accounts** section.
    1. Click the **Add account** or **Add** button.
    1. Specify an account name.
    1. Click the **Create** button.